mateors/lexer/README.md

 Eval will take an `ast.Node` as input and return an `object.Object`.

+## Environment
+> the environment is a hash map that associates strings with objects.

 ## Testing our lexer
 * `go test ./lexer/`
 * `go test ./ast/`